Davidyz/inlayhint-filler.nvim/README.md

 the Lua function `require("inlayhint-filler").fill()`, it'll grab the inlay hint and convert the virtual text into actual code in the buffer:
 ![](./images/modified.png)

+You can also visual-select a code block and the `fill()` function will insert all inlay hints inside the selected block.

 ### Language server support
 This plugin is supposed to be language-server-agnostic, but if you encounter any